The Pathway of Patient Engagement in Rheumatology Research

 Additional frameworks and recommendations for including patients in research

-• 2018: INVOLVEINVOLVE was established in 1996 and funded by the National Institute for Health Research (NIHR) to support active public involvement in National Health Services (NHS) public health and social care research.As a national advisory group, the role of INVOLVE is to bring together expertise, insight, and experience in the field of public involvement in research (PIR), with the aim of advancing it as an essential part of the process by which research is identified, prioritized, designed, conducted and disseminated.www.invo.org.uk
+- 2018: INVOLVEINVOLVE was established in 1996 and funded by the National Institute for Health Research (NIHR) to support active public involvement in National Health Services (NHS) public health and social care research.As a national advisory group, the role of INVOLVE is to bring together expertise, insight, and experience in the field of public involvement in research (PIR), with the aim of advancing it as an essential part of the process by which research is identified, prioritized, designed, conducted and disseminated.www.invo.org.uk

-• 2018: Canadian Institute of Health Research (CIHR)The Canadian Institutes of Health Research (CIHR) is Canada’s federal funding agency for health research.
+produces a set of six draft Standards for Patient Engagement that are currently piloted and evaluated in different areas of health research.
+United Kingdom - 2018: Canadian Institute of Health Research (CIHR)The Canadian Institutes of Health Research (CIHR) is Canada’s federal funding agency for health research.
 Composed of 13 Institutes.
 It collaborates with partners and researchers to support the discoveries and innovations that improve our health and strengthen our health care system.https://cihr-irsc.gc.ca publishes draft Ethics Guidance for Developing Research Partnerships with PatientsThe proposed ethics guidance builds on the SPOR Patient Engagement Framework and, once finalized, could be adapted in various formats by SPOR leads and other initiatives, organizations, and institutions to serve as an educational resource for all those involved in research partnerships with patients.

-, in support of Canada’s Strategy for Patient-Oriented Research (SPOR)Endorses the active partnership of patients, researchers, health professionals and decision-makers in research so as to build a sustainable and accessible health care system that optimizes the health of Canadian citizens.https:cihr-irsc.gc.ca.
-The project is a response to ethical issues that were initially identified by the SPOR SUPPORT Unit Patient Engagement Working GroupPatient engagement means fostering a climate in which researchers, health care providers, decision-makers and policy-makers understand the value of patient involvement and patients see the value of these interactions.Engaging patients is an integral component in the development and implementation of all elements of SPOR https://cihr-irsc.gc.ca and reiterated at various conferences and workshops.
+http://www.cihr-irsc.gc.ca, in support of Canada’s Strategy for Patient-Oriented Research (SPOR)Endorses the active partnership of patients, researchers, health professionals and decision-makers in research so as to build a sustainable and accessible health care system that optimizes the health of Canadian citizens.https:cihr-irsc.gc.ca.
+The project is a response to ethical issues that were initially identified by the SPOR SUPPORT Unit Patient Engagement Working GroupPatient engagement means fostering a climate in which researchers, health care providers, decision-makers and policy-makers understand the value of patient involvement and patients see the value of these interactions.Engaging patients is an integral component in the development and implementation of all elements of SPOR https://cihr-irsc.gc.ca and reiterated at various conferences and workshops. - 2019: ESCEO (European Society for Clinical and Economic Aspects of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases)ESCEO is a not-for-profit organization, dedicated to a close interaction between clinical scientists dealing with bone, joint, and muscle disorder, pharmaceutical industry developing new compounds in this field, regulators responsible for the registration of such drugs and health policymakers, to integrate the management of Osteoporosis and Osteoarthritis within the comprehensive perspective of health resources utilization.

 The objective of ESCEO is to provide practitioners with the latest clinical and economic information, allowing them to organize their daily practice, in an evidence-based medicine perspective, with a cost-conscious perception.

-& World Health Organisation (WHO) publish (download pdf)Best practice principles for engaging patients in health research, treatment guidelines, and regulatory processesM. de Wit e.a., Principles for engaging with patients in health research, treatment guidelines and regulatory processes: Results of an expert group meeting organized by the World Health Organization (WHO)WHO is the United Nations agency that connects nations, partners and people to promote health, keep the world safe and serve the vulnerable – so everyone, everywhere can attain the highest level of health.www.who.int and the European Society for Clinical and Economic Aspects of Osteoporosis, Osteoarthritis, and Musculoskeletal Diseases (ESCEO), Lancet, April 2019”.
+www.esceo.org & World Health Organisation (WHO) publish “Best practice principles for engaging patients in health research, treatment guidelines, and regulatory processesM. de Wit e.a., Principles for engaging with patients in health research, treatment guidelines and regulatory processes: Results of an expert group meeting organized by the World Health Organization (WHO)WHO is the United Nations agency that connects nations, partners and people to promote health, keep the world safe and serve the vulnerable – so everyone, everywhere can attain the highest level of health.www.who.int and the European Society for Clinical and Economic Aspects of Osteoporosis, Osteoarthritis, and Musculoskeletal Diseases (ESCEO), Lancet, April 2019”.

 CoPI: Strategy for Patient-Oriented Research (SPOR), Patient Involvement in Research (PIR)/Patient and Public Involvement (PPI), working groups